tonytvo/blog-generator/content/blog/miracle-morning/index.md

   - 2) Plan your time carefully.
   - 3) Follow your plan.
   - 4) Delegate whenever possible.
-  - 5) Spend your time wisely with others.
+  - 5) Spend/invest your time wisely with right people daily.

 ## Health: Know and follow healthy guidelines daily.

+- your health impacts you emotionally, spiritually and intellectually.

 - **If you make decisions that are bad for your health, it will affect other areas of your life**.
 Young people tend to spend their health for wealth.
 Get enough exercise and eat well. **To take take care of your health, you need to**:
   - 1) Have a purpose worth living for.
-  - 2) Do work you enjoy.
+  - 2) Do work you enjoy. so it won't wear you off.
   - 3) Find your own pace.
+    - if you take a life more slowly than your energy level is capable of, you can become lazy
+    - if you continually run at a pace faster than you are capable, you can burn out.
   - 4) Accept your personal worth.
+Eat right and exercise.
   - 5) Laugh.
+It helps handle stress.

 ## Family: Communicate with and care for my family daily.

+- family life has profound impacts on how you live, it molds your character and the character or your family members, since your family is the primary environment, it influences the choices to make and the habits you cultivate everyday.

+- while you can't do much about your ancestors, you can influence your descendants greatly.

 - When you have a strong family life, you receive the message that you are loved, cared for, and important.
 The positive intake of love, affection and respect... gives you inner resources to deal with life more successfully.

-- Family can be a source of stability and strength.
+- Family is safe-haven in storm.
+Family can be a source of stability and strength.
 But we often don’t give them enough of our time. **You can choose how long and how to spend time with them**.
 Put your family on your calendar first and don’t let them have the left overs in your schedule.
 Rewrite your own definition of success which is to be close and care for your family.
 Make them part of your non-negotiables in your schedule.
+  - create and maintain family traditions
+  - find ways to spend time together
+  - express appreciation for each other
+  - resolve conflict as quickly as possible.

 ## Thinking: Practice and develop good thinking daily.

 - Success doesn’t come by accident.
 People don’t repeatedly stumble into achievement and then figure it out afterward.
 Whether you’re a doctor, a businessperson, a carpenter, a teacher, or a parent, your level of success will increase dramatically if you place high value on thinking.
 The greater your thinking, the greater your potential.

 - Good thinking can increase all value and serve as assets.
 There are many types of thinking which includes: big picture thinking, focus thinking, creative thinking, realistic thinking, strategic thinking, possibility thinking, reflecting thinking, questioning popular thinking, shared thinking, unselfish thinking and bottom line thinking.
-You don’t need to be a master at all the thinking types but simply find people who can compensate the weak areas. **Everyday set aside a certain time to think, find thinking place and have a system.
+You don’t need to be a master at all the thinking types but simply find people who can compensate the weak areas. **Everyday set aside a certain time to think, find thinking place and have a system/process that works for you.
 To think better, you need to**:
   - 1) Focus on the positive.
-  - 2) Gather good input.
+  - 2) Gather good input, capture your thoughts
   - 3) Spend time with good thinkers.

 ## Commitment: Make and keep proper commitments daily.